Former visiting scholars and student researchers

 Ditte´s research interests are forced migration, the everyday lives of refugees, social agency and vulnerability, social work in local communities and civil society organizations, and mental health and psychosocial support.
 Previously Ditte has worked within the Danish Red Asylum Department with a focus on asylum-seeking families and children, assessment and psychosocial intervention.

-Frowin Rausis holds a MA in Sociology (University of Bern) and a CAS in European Union Law (University of Zurich).
-Currently, he is a PhD candidate and affiliated to the Department of Political Science at the University of Lucerne (CH) as well as a research fellow at the National Center of Competence in Research for migration and mobilities studies.
+Frowin Rausis holds an MA in Sociology (University of Bern) and a CAS in European Union Law (University of Zurich).
+Currently, he is a PhD candidate and affiliated with the Department of Political Science at the University of Lucerne (CH) as well as a research fellow at the National Center of Competence in Research for Migration and Mobilities Studies.

 In his research project The Invention of Safe Countries, he studies the spread of policies that restrict access to asylum.
 Thereby, he focuses on the diffusion mechanisms that led to the adoption of safe country policies in Denmark, Switzerland, and South Africa.